Delta Leporis

-Delta Leporis (δ Leporis) is a solitary, orange-hued star in the southern constellation of Lepus.
+Delta Leporis which is latinized from δ Leporis is a solitary, orange-hued star in the southern constellation of Lepus.
 It is visible to the naked eye with an apparent visual magnitude of 3.85.
 Based upon an annual parallax shift of 28.68 mas, it is 114 light years distant from Earth.

 This is an old, evolved K-type star with an age of about 10.7 billion years.
 Keenan and McNeil (1989) classified it as K0 IIIb Fe−1.5 CH0.5, indicating it is a giant star showing a deficiency of iron and an excess of cyanogen in its atmosphere.
 However, Gray et al. (2006) listed it as K1 IV Fe−0.5, which would suggest a less evolved subgiant star.
 It may be a red clump star, which indicates it is generating energy through helium fusion at its core.